 a type of cancer that starts in the plasma cells.
 Normal plasma cells are mainly found in the bone marrow and are an important part of the body’s immune system.
 When plasma cells grow out of control, they can form tumors, usually in the bone marrow.
 If only one tumor forms, it is called solitary (or isolated) plasmacytoma.
 See also bone marrow, immune system.

-the thin inner muscle layer of the digestive tract that is between the mucosa and the submucosa.
-See also colon, colon wall.
+The thin inner muscle layer of the digestive tract that is between the mucosa and the submucosa.
+See also digestive system, colon.

-the thick muscle layer that is part of the wall in most parts of the digestive tract.
+The thick muscle layer that’s part of the wall in most parts of the digestive tract.
 This is the furthest muscle layer from the center of the tube.
-See also colon wall.
+See also digestive system, colon.

-a change in the deoxyribonucleic acid (DNA) of a cell.
+A change in the DNA (deoxyribonucleic acid) of a cell.
 Most mutations do not cause cancer, and a few may even be helpful.
 But all types of cancer are thought to be due to mutations that damage a cell’s DNA.
-Some cancer-related mutations can be inherited (passed on from a parent).
+Some cancer-related mutations can be passed on from a parent (inherited).
 This means that the person is born with the mutated DNA in all the body’s cells.
-But most mutations happen after the person is born.
+But most mutations happen after a person is born.
 These are called somatic or acquired mutations.
 This type of mutation happens in one cell at a time, and only affects cells that arise from the single mutated cell.
 See also cancer susceptibility genes, deoxyribonucleic acid, gene, inherited mutation, somatic mutation.

-treatment that wipes out the bone marrow.
-It is often used before a stem cell transplant.
+Treatment that destroys the bone marrow.
+It’s often used before a stem cell transplant.
 See also bone marrow, hematopoietic stem cell transplant, conditioning treatment.

-also called myelocytic leukemia, myelogenous leukemia, or non-lymphocytic leukemia.
-A type of cancer that starts in the cells that are supposed to mature into different types of blood cells.
+Also called myelocytic (MY-uh-lo-SIH-tik) leukemia, myelogenous (MY-uh-LAH-jen-us) leukemia, and/or non-lymphocytic (non-LIM-fo-SIH-tik) leukemia.
+A type of cancer that starts in cells in the bone marrow that are supposed to mature into different types of blood cells.
 Myeloid leukemia can be chronic (CML) or acute (AML).
-There are a number of subtypes of acute myeloid leukemia, some with genetic abnormalities that can affect the success of treatment.
-See also leukemia, non-myeloid cancers.
+There are a number of subtypes of acute myeloid leukemia (AML), some with genetic abnormalities that can affect the success of treatment.
+Compare to lymphoid leukemia.
+See also bone marrow, leukemia.